jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 that billing period.
 Each Application-User is billed on a monthly basis.
 Partial month usage is not available at this time.
 4. **Deployment Stages** - Deployment stages are the steps in application development used for testing and running software.
 (Typical stages are "staging," "test," "QA," and "production.")
 For billing purposes, deployment stages are application instances.
 5. **Organization (Orgs)** - The grouping methodology for users in Bluemix.
 Organizations are used to manage quotas.
 Users in an org share memory and service instance quotas.
 6. **Space** - A sub-group within a Bluemix organization.
-Users who are members of an org are given access to one or more of its spaces, with permissions associated with a particular role (such as developer, manager, or auditor).
+Users who are members of an organization are given access to one or more of its spaces, with permissions associated with a particular role (such as developer, manager, or auditor).
 Any member of the space can view apps, but only members with the developer role can create apps and add service instances to the space.
 Apps and service instances are associated with spaces.

-Link to these terms docs?
+Additional resources:
 * [IBM Continuous Delivery Pipeline for Bluemix](http://www.ibm.com/software/sla/sladb.nsf/pdf/6616-01/$file/i126-6616-01_06-2014_en_US.pdf)
 * [IBM Track and Plan for Bluemix](http://www.ibm.com/software/sla/sladb.nsf/pdf/6615-01/$file/i126-6615-01_06-2014_en_US.pdf)
 * [IBM DevOps Services Terms of Use](https://hub.jazz.net/terms)